Finding Devices and Users in Fleet

 You can apply filters to the items that appear in Fleet in two ways:

-- By using one or more of the three dropdown at the top of the page.
+- By using one or more of the three filtering options for each column header.
 These allow you to filter by:

-- By searching for something, and then clicking on one of the results:
+- By searching for something, and then clicking on one of the results (more rare case where asset IDs or Serial Numbers may have a similar convention and partial asset IDs are searched :

 Each time a filter is removed, Fleet effectively “steps back” from the last executed search, allowing you to pivot into different searches and sub-searches.